kallaway/100-days-of-code/r1-log.md

 ### R1D15 - July 11th, 2018

 Finished working on the first week of the second course, passed the quizz with 100% score.
 Moving on to week two.
 PS: Don't know how I survived this long without TDD.

+### R1D16 - July 12th, 2018

+Continued with week 2 of the Coursera course.
+Coded a little bit, watched some videos, nothing fancy nor complicated.
+Learned how to use git diff --cached to check the differences of the files I have added to my repo.